dentproject/docs.dent.dev/Installation/DENT Installation/DENTInstallation.md

 This section will describe installing the dentOS using a USB drive and connecting to the device using a serial console.

-There are several alternative methods for installing with an ONIE system using various networking configurations which can also be found here.
+Other alternative methods for installing with an ONIE system can also be found here.

 Steps: